mucklet/mucklet-client/docs/style-guide.md

 # Style guide

-The purpose of this style guide not only to keep the code style, file naming, and structure consistent, but also to make it easier to search through the source for the code you are looking for.
+The purpose of this style guide is not only to keep the code style, file naming, and structure consistent, but also to make it easier to search through the source for the code you are looking for.

-The rules may not be anyone's preference, but it is better to have common formatting than having preferred formatting.
+The rules may not be anyone's preference, but it is better to have a consistent style rather than having a preferred style.

 > **Note**
 >
-> While not all legacy code follows these rules yet, new code should follow the
+> While not all legacy code follows these rules yet, new code should follow
-> rules of this guide.
+> them.

 ## Code formatting